allebone/help.omni.af.mil/docs/PEX/Training.md

 The Currency Report lists selected people down the left side, selected training tasks across the top, and their color-coded Due Dates in between.
 It’s used to get a quick view of currency task status.

-NOTE: Proficiency \(Volume\) tasks don’t appear on the Currency report.
+!!!
+NOTE Proficiency \(Volume\) tasks don’t appear on the Currency report.

 Generate the report